4skinSkywalker/JS-Arena/backend/src/challenges/InterviewPractices/mergeSort.md

 ## Task

-You need to implement the missing code, denoted by ellipses.
-You are not allowed to modify the pre-existing code.

-You task is to sort an array of integers.
+Your task is to sort an array of integers.
+If you can avoid using a built-in sort function.

 **Example:**